dottspina/bme68x-zephyr/README.md

 > [!TIP]
 >
-> If building a sample application, enable the corresponding lines in its `CMakeList.txt`:
+> When building a sample application, simply enable the corresponding lines in its `CMakeList.txt`:
 >
 > ``` cmake
 > list(APPEND ZEPHYR_EXTRA_MODULES